 From voice and video calls to screen sharing, Slack makes it possible to connect with your teammates when you need to work together.
-Take a look at the basics of making calls in Slack.
+Check out the basics of making calls in Slack.

 Communication in Slack happens in channels.
 Similar to a Hipchat room, a Slack channel connects the right people and information in one place.
 Learn more about browsing and joining channels.

-Use emoji and emoticons to add some extra pizzazz to your Slack messages or to react to activity.
-One thing that might look different to you is that our emoji codes use colons (e.g. :white_tick: = ✅).
-You can add your own custom emoji too, just in case your workspace doesn’t have your favourites yet.
+Use emoji and emoticons to add that extra pizazz to your Slack messages or to react to activity.
+One thing that might look different to you is that our emoji codes use colons (e.g., :white_check_mark: = ✅).
+You can add your own custom emoji too, just in case your workspace doesn't yet have your favorites.

 Notifications in Slack alert you to messages that need your attention.
-You can customise notifications for your desktop and mobile app, and even choose channel-specific options.
-There’s also do not disturb and snooze settings when you need some downtime.
+You can customize notifications for your desktop and mobile app, and even choose channel-specific options.
+There's also Do Not Disturb and snooze settings when you need downtime.

 The Quick Switcher is a quick and easy way to navigate between your channels and direct messages using a simple keyboard shortcut:

 ⌘ K on Mac or Ctrl K on Windows or Linux.